CosmosContracts/juno-tools-docs/docs/03-dashboards/02-airdrop/02-guide.md

 your [Keplr wallet](https://wallet.keplr.app/).

 :::tip Don't have a crypto wallet for interacting with Juno?
 Get Keplr!
 Keplr is a web wallet for interacting with web3 applications in the interchain.
-You can install the keplr extension from [here](https://www.keplr.app/) if you don't have it already.
+You can install the Keplr extension from [here](https://www.keplr.app/) if you don't have it already.
 :::

 :::danger Get some $JUNO!